 This cow is NOT registered.

-Price: $2,000 (estimated net meat value).
+Price: $2,200 bred.
 Please contact us with questions or to make an appointment to view.

-We also have a 5 year old Highland cow, a yearling heifer, and a young Highland steer.
+We also have a 5 year old Highland cow, and a yearling heifer.
 Although we are not yet decided on whether or not to sell these animals, we would be willing to discuss selling one or more along with Maggie.
 If you are interested in this possibility please contact us using the link above.

 This stunning young lady turned 2 years old in April, 2017.
 She was bred to our bull before his departure and is due in April 2018.